 Skip to content

-Surgical mistakes happen when something goes wrong before, during, or after an operation.
-The consequences can be devastating, but you may be able to make a claim to compensate for the mistake made.
+Surgical mistakes happen when something goes wrong before, during or after an operation.
+The consequences can be devastating but you may be able to make a medical negligence claim.

 What are surgical mistakes?